FUNDAMENTAL ANALYSIS IN EQUITY RESEARCH

 Technical analysts consider the market to be 80% psychological and 20% logical.
 Even though there are some universal principles and rules that can be applied, it must be remembered that technical analysis is more an art form than a science.
 As an art form, it is subject to interpretation.

 In light of the above, we can conclude that analysts use both fundamental and technical analysis to determine which stock to buy and which to sell.
 Both the methods of analysis have their own well-established set of concepts and theories for analyzes.

-Where on one hand, fundamental analysis are based more on facts and figures, on the other hand, technical analysis are based more on graphs, chart and economic factors.
+Where on one hand, fundamental analysis is based more on facts and figures, on the other hand, technical analysis is based more on graphs, chart, and economic factors.
 Hence, a wise investor should use both the methods for determining the value of stock and invest its funds in the market.